scheinerman/Matroids.jl/README.md

 Given a graph `g`, use `Matroid(g)` to create the cycle matroid of `g`.
 Here, `g` is an undirected graph from the `Graphs` module.
 The graph may have loops, but multiple edges are not supported by `Graphs`.

-> To do: Create a simple `MultiGraph` type to include multiple edges.

 ### Uniform Matroids